-This post summarizes my study notes on the topic of ACI EPG
+This post summarizes my study notes on the topic of ACI End Point Groups (EPG).

-- an EPG can part of only one Bridge Domain at a time.
+- An EPG can be part of only one Bridge Domain at a time.

 - Between EPGs all communication is denied.
 This is the default behaviour when you configure a VRF.
 That means that ACI acts like a firewall at line rate denying traffic between EPGs.